Croatia Airlines: Early years

-The airline was established in June 1991 with no planes and already with poor economic prospects.
-Later in 1991, Croatia Airlines signed an agreement with Adria Airways which allowed it to lease a McDonnell Douglas MD-82 to commence domestic jet services between Zagreb and Split.
+Established on August 7, 1989, as Zagal - Zagreb Airlines it started operations with a single twin-engined Cessna 402 aircraft on September 18 of that same year.
+Apart from private flights some operations were just freight runs.
+After the very first democratic election in Croatia (May 1990) the airline was renamed Croatia Airlines on June 23, 1990.
+Despite this in 1991 no commercial planes were at hand and the concern seemed to have poor economic prospects.
+Later in that year, Croatia Airlines signed an agreement with Adria Airways which allowed it to lease a McDonnell Douglas MD-82 to commence domestic jet services between Zagreb and Split in the month of May.
 Croatia Airlines acquired three Boeing 737s from Lufthansa and became a member of the International Air Transport Association (IATA).
 As the flag carrier of newly independent Croatia, the airline launched its first international service on 5 April 1992, from Zagreb to Frankfurt.

 In 1993, two new ATR 42s and two more 737s joined the fleet and representative offices were opened in several European cities and the company bought the travel agency Obzor to organize travel packages for groups and individuals.
 By 1994, Croatia Airlines had welcomed its millionth passenger.
 Later that year, Pope John Paul II flew the airline on a trip to Croatia.

 In 1995, another ATR 42 was welcomed, as was the two millionth passenger.
 In 1996, Croatia Airlines became the first airline to fly to Sarajevo after the Bosnian War.
 In 1997, the airline's first Airbus A320 arrived and was named Rijeka.
 In 1998, another first plane of a new type arrived when the airline's first Airbus A319 joined the fleet.
 This airplane was named Zadar.
 In the same year, Croatia Airlines became a member of the Association of European Airlines (AEA).
 By 1999, two more Airbus jets had arrived and Croatia Airlines started selling the Boeing part of their fleet.
 The airline flew its five millionth passenger.